riotrah/DashBois/README.md

 `$ node app.js`

 and connect from your browser at.
-No graphics yet.
-Your char sprite is just your connection id.

 `localhost:8083`